 If there is one thing I want to really encourage, it is this: Get good containers.
 Investing in washable, non BPA plastic food containers is a good idea as is investing in a cooler or insulated meal bag.

-Here are the glass ones that I love.
+I use glass ones.
 They come with small containers for dressings, a reusable knife, fork and spoon and the lid clips on.
 A box with dividers is perfect because you want to be able to divide each part of your meal.
 You don’t want foods cross contaminating each other and you don’t want to mix random food groups together.
-These black ones are not as good in my opinion but they are ok-ish.
-I guess once you use the glass ones, these cannot compare.

 BTW the company that sells the glass ones, give £10 to Fairshare (a charity that supports the homeless and tackles food waste) for every review left.